loutee/java-uog/README.md

 # examples

 MyFirstJavaProgram.java			- A hello world program
-AreasAndVolumes.java		- A class showing a variable declaration TernaryOperatorsDemo.java	- A program showing a ternary operator DoWhileExample.java			- A program showing a do while loop IfExample.java				- A program showing if statements IfElseExample.java			- A program showing an if else statement NestedIfExample.java		- A program showing a nested if statement NestedIfElseExample.java	- A program showing a nested if else statement SwitchExample.java			- A program showing a switch statement TestStringConcatenation1	- A program showing a string concatenation TestStringConcatenation2	- A program showing a string concatenation with primitive values TestStringConcatenation3	- A program showing a string concatenation with concat() method StringBufferExample			- A program demonstrating the usage of a StringBuffer
+AreasAndVolumes.java			- A class showing a variable declaration TernaryOperatorsDemo.java		- A program showing a ternary operator DoWhileExample.java				- A program showing a do while loop IfExample.java					- A program showing if statements IfElseExample.java				- A program showing an if else statement NestedIfExample.java			- A program showing a nested if statement NestedIfElseExample.java		- A program showing a nested if else statement SwitchExample.java				- A program showing a switch statement TestStringConcatenation1.java	- A program showing a string concatenation TestStringConcatenation2.java	- A program showing a string concatenation with primitive values TestStringConcatenation3.java	- A program showing a string concatenation with concat() method StringBufferExample.java		- A program demonstrating the usage of a StringBuffer TestArray.java					- A program showing an array

 # hands-on